7 Problems With Stone-Coated Steel Roofing Systems (Are They Really True?)

 Asphalt shingles look fantastic but may fall short on durability.
 Metal roofs on the other hand have exceptional durability but not as many design options.
 With a stone-coated steel roof, you get the best of both worlds.

 Stone-coated steel roofs have gained popularity as a durable and stylish option with several attractive features.
+70-75% of the global market share belongs to the residential sector, proving this material is a trusted solution for homeowners.
 But is this roof free from flaws?
 Not quite.

-Before making a decision on a roofing material, it’s crucial to understand the potential challenges of stone-coated steel roofs.
-In this blog post, we will get into seven downsides of stone-coated steel roofs that homeowners should be aware of.
+Before making a decision on a roofing material, understanding the potential challenges of stone-coated steel roofs is essential.
+This guide explores seven downsides of stone-coated steel roofs that homeowners should be aware of.

 Common Problems with Stone-coated Steel Roofs